 NOTE 1—Flexible TWT support does not depend on the STA’s TWT capabilities, i.e., the STA can use flexible TWT without being required to set up an individual TWT agreement or broadcast TWT schedule.

-An HE STA that receives an acknowledgment for a TWT Information frame with flexible TWT that contains a TWT Flow Identifier that identifies an existing individual TWT agreement shall replace the next TWT SP start time for that TWT agreement with the value contained in the Next TWT subfield of the TWT Information frame.
+An HE STA that receives or transmits (#1203) an acknowledgment for a TWT Information frame with flexible TWT that contains a TWT Flow Identifier that identifies an existing individual TWT agreement shall replace the next TWT SP start time for that TWT agreement with the value contained in the Next TWT subfield of the TWT Information frame.

+A non-AP HE STA that receives an acknowledgment for a TWT Information frame with flexible TWT that contains a TWT Flow Identifier that does not identify any existing individual TWT agreement preserves the PM mode from the time (#1205) the acknowledgment of the TWT Information frame was received to the time indicated in the Next TWT subfield of the TWT Information frame as described below in this subclause.

-A non-AP HE STA that receives an acknowledgment for a TWT Information frame with flexible TWT that contains a TWT Flow Identifier that does not identify any existing individual TWT agreement preserves the PM mode from the time the TWT Information frame was sent to the time indicated in the Next TWT subfield of the TWT Information frame as described below in this subclause.
+(#1204) A non-AP HE STA that transmits an acknowledgment for a TWT Information frame with flexible TWT that contains a TWT Flow Identifier that does not identify any existing individual TWT agreement preserves the PM mode from the time the acknowledgment of TWT Information frame was sent to the time indicated in the Next TWT subfield of the TWT Information frame as described below in this subclause.

 NOTE 2—If the TWT Information frame has the All TWT field equal to 1, then the TWTs are suspended and resumed as described in 26.8.4.2 (TWT Information frame exchange for individual TWT) and 26.8.4.3 (TWT Information frame exchange for broadcast TWT).